Crypto Advice for a Safe Journey

 Here’s some advice I would like to share with you if you’re new to crypto and thinking about getting into it.
 Below is a list of ideas to keep your crypto journey as safe and sane as possible.
 I practice what I preach; ask anyone in our trading group.

 One item on this list has already saved me from a lot of trouble.
+If you’re not new to crypto, you can skip down to investing advice.

 Getting Started